jordanbusby/stock-watcher/README.md

 ## Questions for designers
 - I was wondering if adding some more animation/mouseover effects might be good or distracting.
+- Could a designer provide me with a couple different color schemes for me to try?
 -